IvnGlvn/AdidasSales2020-2021/Adidas_Sales_Report/Adidas_SQL_Analysis.md

 ![This is a table from the result of the above query](Results Img/PCT_by_Product (7.0).jpg)

 - This time I'm jumping directly into what products drive the biggest revenue (% PCT) and we can see that generally speaking Men's Street Footwear drives more revenue than others, followed by Women's Apparel and Men's Athletic Footwear.
-Which indicates that Men tend to focus more on the Shoes aspect (specially Street Footwear), and Women's tend to use adidas more as a apparel brand.
+This indicates that Men tend to focus more on the Shoe aspect (especially Street Footwear), and Women tend to use Adidas more as an apparel brand.